abcnorio/R-largenum-integration/README.md

 Note: 'comparative' value can be a real value or from a different method
 ```

 And now you can compare output results to a definite value to measure accuracy within the machine tolerance boundaries.
+Or you can compare two numerical integration methods.
 If you don't know whether your function can be solved algebraically, you can try with the online integration solver of wolframalpha.

 ## Notes